LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 tags: Neo4j PM DevEx Token GraphQL
 ---

-# Tokens with GraphQL
+# Tokens with GraphQL for AuraDB

-There are two options ( we're looking at another token based approach for the future ) to control access to a GraphQL
+There are two options ( we're looking at another token based approach for the future ) to control access to a GraphQL for AuraDB endpoint

 - API Key
 - JWT